tragram/domcikuv-zpevnik-v2/README.md

 * building the database: `pnpm db:create` (if you haven't run it yet)
 * generating the migrations: `pnpm db:generate`
 * migrating the DB: `pnpm db:migrate:local`
-* TODO: load the remote DB, for now I personally can use `scripts/copyRemoteDB.sh` but that won't work unless you have access to CF Workers
+* optionally use `pnpm tsx scripts/downloadRemoteData.ts` to update the static files from the remote (but the git version should be +- up to date)
+* load the static files into the dev DB: `pnpm tsx scripts/staticData2DB.ts`
-* starting the server: `pnpm dev`
+* start the local dev server: `pnpm dev`
-* to make authentication and AI services work, you will need to supply your own credentials - see `secrets.yaml.sample`
+* to make authentication and AI services work, you will need to supply your own credentials - see `secrets.yaml.sample` and `.dev.vars.sample`

 ## Editing songs
+The best way to edit is to just use the web interface (`/edit`).

-Songs are written in an extended [ChordPro](https://www.chordpro.org/chordpro/chordpro-introduction/) format, stored in the `songs/` directory.
-Pushes to the main branch trigger automatic updates (live in a few minutes).
-If you don't have edit rights, submit a pull request or let me know. 😉
+Songs are written in an extended [ChordPro](https://www.chordpro.org/chordpro/chordpro-introduction/) format, stored in the `songs/chordpro` directory.
+However, the changes are no longer automatically reflected on the remote website - you can still however use the below for local development (`pnpm tsx scripts/staticData2DB.ts`) will load the chordpro files correctly.

 ### File format
 The songs shall be named `artist_name-song_name.pro` (any special characters converted to ASCII).
 Use `scripts/format_songs.py` to rename files (and fix common whitespace issues) automatically.
 It also converts repetition symbols (`|:` and `:|` to `𝄆` and `𝄇`) which are then highlighted in the HTML.